 Littleton Public Schools serves 28 square miles and includes the majority of the City of Littleton, Town of Columbine Valley, and portions of the municipalities of Bow Mar, Centennial, Greenwood Village and the City of Englewood.

 With about 14,000 students, LPS offers a comprehensive education from preschool through Grade 12.
-Students attend 14 elementary schools, four middle schools, three high schools, several alternative programs, preschools and two charter schools.
+Students attend ten elementary schools, four middle schools, three high schools, several alternative programs, a central preschool and two charter schools.
 LPS is the preferred choice for thousands of students who live outside district boundaries and choose to open-enroll at LPS schools.

 Littleton Public Schools provides free, full-day kindergarten.
 Additionally, all LPS elementary schools offer tuition-based before- and after-school childcare.

 “A Destination District” for students and staff, LPS teachers are caring professionals who devote their time and talent to helping each and every student achieve to his or her highest potential.
 LPS teachers average 12 years of experience and 79 percent have masters degrees or above.